- Telescopes and Accessories -

 APM 152/1200mm ED Refractor (08/2020…)

-This is my largest ED refractor and will replace the 152mm achromat.
+This is my largest ED refractor and replaced the 152mm achromat.

-This fast Newtonian serves as a compact alternative to the 8-inch Dobsonian, if you can live without a nice star representation over the field.
+This fast Newtonian served as a compact alternative to the 8-inch Dobsonian, if you can live without a nice star representation over the field.
 Despite an obstruction of almost 41%, the Newton shows quite a lot.
-It is mainly used when I need maximum aperture with the least possible transport effort.
+It was mainly used when I needed maximum aperture with the least possible transport effort.

 200/1200mm Dobsonian (09/2011 - 09/2019)

 This classic Newtonian from Skywatcher I got in September 2011 at a star party from Rene Merting, one of my best friends and a very active visual astronomer.
 Since that time this was my main telescope under dark skies.
 Especially faint objects are the main target for this telescope, where it performs well for me.
 The first owner did some modifications: tube insulation, velour coating, smaller secondary mirror and tube extension and changes to the altitude bearings.

 The magnets are for balancing but are also good for holding star charts.